js-fullstack/promise-merge/README.md

 # promise-merge

-Submit task and return promise at once, and merge duplecated promises into one promise before first promise resolved/rejected.
-All of promises will be resolve/reject if merged promised resolved/rejected.
+Consolidate Promise with the same task and not complete.
+For example, merge same HTTP call in same promise before it resolved/rejected.

 ## install